paradoxical-rhapsody/PLFD/README.md

 ## Installation

-On win-platform, ensure that the [Rtools](https://cran.r-project.org/) is deployed well to compile `PLFD` from source.

-One can install it from source within R via
+Compiled version of `PLFD` is not yet released on [CRAN](https://cran.r-project.org/) currently.
+You can install it from source within R via
 ```R
 library(remotes)
 install_git("https://gitee.com/xu-zc/PLFD.git")